 You will be addicted to the crunchiness of fig when consuming it raw.
 Moreover, people will dry this fruit to eat as a snack.
 And do not forget to try the fantastic taste of fig jams in Japan.

-Nutrients: Plenty of calories, carbs, fiber.
-Calcium, potassium, and magnesium.
+Nutrients: Plenty of fiber, calcium, potassium, and magnesium.

 Season: Its season extends from the late summer to early autumn.